aurora-arg/pyebfgen/README.md

     - "Standard" Applicant form assumes / hardcodes certain values
     - "Extended" applicant data also available, corresponds directly to FCC document.

+ v 0.0.2 - Cosmetic modifications
+  - Changed menu names to adequately reflect information collected from the 605 form.
+  - Made the menu entries more compact for the Individual Amateur radio license data entry window for smaller screens.